-(1) improve pupil learning and (2) increase learning opportunities for pupils; UMA students have shown significant growth in the areas of math and reading and results are competitive with that of their peers.
-The district makes opportunities that are culturally specific (i.e. multilingual educational assistants and support staff) that allows students to focus on their rigorous academic studies while retaining their heritage.
-Ubah Medical Academy has made significant academic growth in math, reading, and science and achieved "Reward School" status from 2011 to 2015.
-These achievements are a result of the districts focus on continuous improvement.
-This model concentrates on routine evaluation of academic programming to ensure that "best practice" strategies are incorporated in the creation, implementation, and review of student learning opportunities; (3) encourage the use of different and innovative teaching methods; UMAs' focus on continuous improvement includes professional development as a critical piece of the framework.
+- (1) improve pupil learning and (2) increase learning opportunities for pupils: UMA students have shown significant growth in the areas of math and reading and results are competitive with those of their peers.
+The district makes opportunities that are culturally specific (e.g. multilingual educational assistants and support staff) and which allow students to focus on their rigorous academic studies while retaining their heritage.
+Students' academic achievements are a result of the district's focus on continuous improvement.
+UMA's model concentrates on routine evaluation of academic programming to ensure that "best practice" strategies are incorporated in the creation, implementation, and review of student learning opportunities; - (3) encourage the use of different and innovative teaching methods: UMA's focus on continuous improvement includes professional development as a critical piece of the framework.
 The district's commitment to utilizing "best practice" strategies is seen by the framework that UMA utilizes for staff development.
-The district's program for development is a process that combines collaboration, on and off site professional development and professional learning communities.
-Trainings include improving ELL/LEP instruction and skills, technology integration, PLC development, standard deconstruction and alignment, and effective use of data; (4) require the measurement of learning outcomes and create different and innovative forms of measuring outcomes; In order to monitor student progress the district utilizes local (NWEA) assessments.
+The district's program for development is a process that combines collaboration, on and off-site professional development, and professional learning communities.
+Trainings include improving ELL/LEP instruction and skills, technology integration, PLC development, standard deconstruction and alignment, and effective use of data; - (4) require the measurement of learning outcomes and create different and innovative forms of measuring outcomes: In order to monitor student progress, the district utilizes local (NWEA) assessments.
 The data collected from assessments is reviewed to assist in identifying specific learning needs of the students (remediation or enrichment).
-Department meetings provide opportunities for teachers to evaluate instructional practice and evaluate measuring tools as well as student performance towards content mastering (5) establish new forms of accountability for schools; and (6) create new professional opportunities for teachers, including the opportunity to be responsible for the learning program at the school site; The collaborative setting permits staff to share ideas and work effectively pinpoint areas of growth.
+Department meetings provide opportunities for teachers to evaluate instructional practice and evaluate measuring tools, as well as student performance towards content mastery; - (5) establish new forms of accountability for schools; and (6) create new professional opportunities for teachers, including the opportunity to be responsible for the learning program at the school site: Accountability is inherent in UMA's charter contract with our Authorizer, Pillsbury United Communities.
+The collaborative setting permits staff to share ideas and work effectively to pinpoint areas of growth.
 Collaboration opportunities have been provided by the district throughout the school year.